-Direct Debit for Marketing Agencies and Accountancy Firms
+Direct Debit for marketing agencies and accountancy firms

 Easy and efficient management - You can collect recurring and one-off payments automatically, or at the click of a button.
 We manage everything else for you.

-Integration with accounting packages - GoCardless integrates with the most popular accounting packages to enable easy invoicing and payment reconciliation.
+Integration with accounting packages.
+GoCardless integrates with the most popular accounting packages to enable easy invoicing and payment reconciliation (e.g. Sage, Xero and KashFlow).

-For more information on Direct Debit, read our overview of how Direct Debit works.
-You can also learn about how GoCardless can save you time and money when collecting payments via Direct Debit.
+For more information on the Direct Debit system, read our overview of how Direct Debit works.

 GoCardless is used by over 55,000 businesses around the world.
 Learn more about how you can improve payment processing at your business today.